-The Forestry section within the Seychelles Parks and Gardens Authority is divided into four geographical units.
-These include the Grand Anse unit which is responsible for the southern and western parts of Mahe, Sans Souci unit covering the northern and eastern parts of Mahe, Fond B’Offay unit covering the whole of Praslin and La Digue, and the secretariat based in Victoria which coordinates all the activities of the sub-stations.
+The Forestry Section within the Seychelles Parks and Gardens Authority include the Sans Soucis Unit covering the northern and eastern parts of Mahe, Fond B’Offay unit covering the whole of Praslin and La Digue, and the secretariat based in Victoria which coordinates all the activities of the sub-stations.

 - To assist with the development and implementation of forest policies and related legislations.

 - To undertake routine maintenance, integrated management, development and extension of forest plantation and reserve.